Manufg07/Zillow_Dapp/README.md

   - Components like `AddProperty.js` and `PropertyList.js` handle the user interface and interaction with the blockchain.
   - Pinata and IPFS are used to store property images.
 - **Backend**: A Solidity smart contract deployed on Ethereum, handling the core functionalities (adding properties, managing property details).
+## Demo Video
+A demo video showcasing the features and usage of the platform, including adding and buying properties, can be found [here](#) (insert video link).
 ## Setup

 ### Prerequisites